 - 6.5 Work has been undertaken to develop, analyse and challenge the business case supporting the provision of this project and its aspiration to provide the two leisure centres.
 New, well designed and attractive leisure facilities will attract more people and, as a consequence, more income.
 The business case has taken this into account.
 Evidence from other councils and the private sector and independent validation of officers' revenue projections show that these centres can operate at a reduced subsidy. - 6.6 The Walsall business case builds in estimated increases in income along with utility and other efficiencies.
 These estimated increases in attendances and income are based on a robust yet cautious assessment of the revenue potential of the component parts of the developments, supported by research from across the country where other local authorities have replaced old leisure centres with new, attractive and well designed facilities.
 Officers have also used data from Sport England's National Benchmarking Service at Sheffield Hallam University to substantiate these estimates. - 6.7 The average percentage increase in attendance was found to be 112% following the opening of new facilities (based on a review of 19 schemes).
 However it is not clear how these attendances have translated into income increases and the net effect of cost to the council's concerned.
 In many cases, this has led to reduced net operating costs, however may not necessarily have reduced the total cost or subsidy and may have increased it, due to the additional borrowing costs incurred to fund the capital investment required. - 6.8 Members requested that an additional external validation of officers' benchmarking and business plan proposals should be undertaken.
 Sport England recommended that their consultants Strategic Leisure (SLL) would be appropriate to undertake this task.
 Extensive analysis has been undertaken between Finance colleagues and Strategic Leisure and this has been used to inform the final financial model and to undertake sensitivity analysis, specifically around income projection forecasts for swimming and fitness activities. - 6.9 A summary of the various options is shown along with more detail in the following sections, including the impact of sensitivity analysis.
 The costs and income for each option cover 25 years and are therefore shown as annualised figures, which is the average financial commitment required over the life of the project.
 For all options it is expected there will be no immediate financial impact on 2014/15 or 2015/16 and that borrowing and revised operating costs will kick in, in 2016/17. - 6.10 The annual budget for Oak Park and Bloxwich is £933k for 2014/15.
-None of the options can be accommodated within this budget.
-All of the options require additional unbudgeted capital and revenue costs over and above the £933k available.
-This is summarised overleaf. - 6.11 Scrutiny members requested that the cost be shown in diagrammatical form, therefore this is also attached at appendix 1.
-The costs shown in the chart are prior to any sensitivity analysis.
+None of the options can be easily accommodated within this budget.
+This is summarised overleaf.
+There is currently no method for funding this.